 How will this get executed?

-Once we submit the query, The parsing engine will check for the syntax errors and will create the execution plan for this query.
-Then this query along with the execution plan will be passed on to the BYNET, which eventually will connect to the required AMP.
-The information on which employee ID is available in which AMP is available in the INDEXING table which gets created while creating the indexes for this table.
+Once we submit the query, The parsing engine will check for the syntax errors and create the execution plan.
+Then this query, along with the execution plan, will be passed on to the BYNET, which eventually will connect to the required AMP.
+The information on which employee ID is available in which AMP is available in the INDEXING table is created while creating the indexes for this table.
 By looking up this indexing table we know, which amp will be referred for fetching the employee ID = 998.
 Yes, only the 10th Amp.

 How come this reduces the query execution time?

-Teradata, as the name says, has the capability to save huge data and not only to save but to manage the huge Relational database management systems efficiently as well.
-It has multiple components when it comes to its architechture, namely, Parsing Engine(PE), BYNET: Also known as the message-passing layer, AMP and Disc as well.
-Data is distributed evenly over the AMP’s and due to the same it supports parallel processing as well.
+As the name says, Teradata has the capability to save huge data and not only to save but to manage the huge Relational database management systems efficiently as well.
+It has multiple components for its architecture, namely, Parsing Engine(PE), BYNET: Also known as the message-passing layer, AMP and Disc as well.
+Data is distributed evenly over the AMP’s, and due to the same, it supports parallel processing as well.

 We hope that this EDUCBA information on “Teradata Architecture” was beneficial to you.
 You can view EDUCBA’s recommended articles for more information.